woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Fix hidden menu title on smaller screens #6562

+1. Enable the new navigation.
+2. Shorten your viewport height so that the secondary menu overlaps the main.
+3. Make sure the menu title can still be seen.
 ### Use wc filter to get status tabs for tools category #6525

 1. Register a new tab via the filter.